 If you have been seriously injured in a back-over accident in South Florida, or if you have tragically lost a family member due to a driver’s negligence, you have clear legal rights under Florida law.
 Negligent drivers can be held fully accountable for their mistakes; and, when negligent drivers cause accidents on the job, their employers can be held accountable as well.

-To find out how much you may be entitled to recover, contact our car accident lawyers in Fort Lauderdale to schedule a free consultation at (954) 287-0566 today.
+To find out how much you may be entitled to recover, contact our law office in Fort Lauderdale to schedule a free consultation at (954) 287-0566 today.
 The attorneys at Hollander Law Firm Accident Injury Lawyers are available 24/7

 Table of Contents